-Mo Ibrahim Foundation Fully-funded Masters Scholarship for African Students at University of Birmingham 2018/2019
+Mo Ibrahim Foundation Fully-funded Masters Scholarships 2019/2020 for African Students – University of Birmingham

 Offered annually?
 Yes

 About the Award: The Governance and Statebuilding programme is one of the specialised streams within international development, and takes an interdisciplinary standpoint, combining the theoretical rigour of political

 economy and the practical experience of development.
 The good governance agenda occurs now increasingly alongside debate on state-building, which encompasses issues such as accountability and transparency, corruption, conflict, political settlement, human rights, participation, access to justice and democratisation.